 Aekvatorkaffe in english.
 Coffee roastery and mobile coffeebar

 Since 2012 , Aekvatorkaffe , a danish based company , has been brewing and selling quality specialty coffees from different parts of world.
 We started with a mobile coffeebar , a VW T4 california coach , and made exceptional coffees for festivals and markets.
-In 2013 we bought our first coffee roasting machine , a quality machine that was made in South Africa , that was shipped and installed in Danmark.
-First the roastery was located in the small town of Flemming , and in 2015 we moved our facility to the cosy town of Vejle in the centre of Jytland.
+In 2013 we bought our first coffee roasting machine , a Genio , a quality roasting machine, made in South Africa First the roastery was located in the small town of Flemming , and in 2015 we moved our facility to the cosy town of Vejle in the centre of Jytland.

 Quality coffee from Ecuador

 In 2013 we started importing directly from our coffeefarm , El Quinde , in Ecuador, where my brother , Michiel , is growing coffee since 2008.
-He grows arabica coffee , Caturra and Tipica varieties principally .
-Where there first was grassland with cows , he started digging 40 km of terraces and planting trees to restore the original forest.
+He grows arabica coffee , varieties like Caturra , red and yellow and Tipica .
+Where there first was grassland with cows , he started digging 40 km of terraces and planting trees to restore the original forest, in the spirit of Commonland .
 Later he came up with the idea of planting coffee trees in the new shade.
 Coffee is originally an understory bush from rainforest anyway, so it was a good combination.
 Today there are more than 25.000 coffee plants in the El Quinde farm and forest reserve.

 Now, after nearly a decade of coffee growing and land restoring many hummingbirds and other species have returned, enjoying the space.